What is Demand Forecasting? Importance and Benefits of Forecasting Customer Demand

-Okay, so maybe you only sort of have an understanding of demand for your products.
+Maybe you only have a slight understanding of demand for your products.
 That’s fine!
 Forecasting projections is one of the toughest things to get right.

-And even when you’ve been doing it for a while and start to get the hang of it, your projections shift again.
+And just when you’ve been doing it for a while and start to get the hang of it, your projections shift again.

 Whether your brand is experiencing gradual sales or is in high-growth mode, we’ll walk you through some tips to improve your ability to forecast demand.